After Five years at the Oakland Art Murmur and last year at Art Basel Miami, we're taking the Free Art Project to Berlin. Read more

 Risks and challenges

 The Berlin side of the project is ready to go.
 I do not know what artists I will meet in Germany and whether they will be willing to participate in the Oakland part of the exchange.
 I also do not yet have a gallery in Oakland to show the Berlin works, but I always have the Free Art Cart (pictured above) to fall back on in Oakland.Learn about accountability on Kickstarter

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-A sample piece of Free Art with documentation of the project.Estimated delivery:Add $5 USD to ship outside the US
+A sample piece of Free Art with documentation of the project.Estimated delivery:Ships anywhere in the world

 A 24 x 24" archival photograph of a collage that was given away as Free Art.
-These limited edition "reproductions" are greatly enlarged versions of the collages and are stand alone artworks.Estimated delivery:Add $15 USD to ship outside the US
+These limited edition "reproductions" are greatly enlarged versions of the collages and are stand alone artworks.Estimated delivery:Ships anywhere in the world

 - (28 days)